 Main Avenue Trolley Service

 Young children find these bright red trolleys that run up and down the main drag a blast to ride.
 They stop every 20 minutes at clearly marked signs and benches throughout downtown, Monday to Friday.
-The fare is only 50 cents, and kids under five ride for free.
+The fare is worth the money, and kids under five ride for free.